laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/meen-auth-template-part-1.md

 When a user tries to login, we need to check a few things.

 1. First we want to check if the user exists in our database
-   - If the user doesn't exist, return an error
+   - If the user doesn't exist, return an error (they havent signed up yet)
    - If the user exists...
-1. Compare the password they provided with the hashed password we have stored in the database
+1. Compare the password they provided with the hashed password we have stored in the database for them
    - If the passwords don't match, return an error and ask the user to try again
    - If the passwords do match...
 1. Create a new express session for the user (log them in)